tchoi8/hagura/_posts/2017-01-16-documentation.md

 ---
 layout: post
-title: Documentation
+title:  What is New Weapon?
 ---

-#Lecture 3: What is New Weapon?
+# Lecture 3: What is New Weapon?

 - Slides: [Lecture 3](https://tchoi8.github.io/poetic-computation-16/slides/week3.html)
 - Readings: 24/7: Late Capitalism and the Ends of Sleep by Jonathan Crary
 - Postscript on the Societies of Control by Gilles Delueze
 - Special guest: [Francis Tseng](http://frnsys.com/)
+- Lecture Date: June 15, 2016

 In this lecture, I examine the concept of Control Society to think about the management of contemporary time and space.
 I ask the students if it is possible to imagine a ‘New Weapon’ by subverting the mechanisms of surveillance.

-##Call center, border control, casino
+## Call center, border control, casino

 I want to start today’s lecture by thinking about the call centers.
 Let's imagine your perfectly orchestrated life is disrupted when you lose your credit card and have to contact the call center.
 The call center is a place with no memory, you have to constantly repeat yourself and prove your identity.
 In a sense, it is a blank space that doesn’t remember you and you also don’t know where the call is taking place.
 “Kafkaesque labyrinth of call centers, a world without memory, where cause and effect connect together in mysterious, unfathomable ways.”
 In reality, call centers may have a lot of information about you, but the operators can’t access them until you prove your identity.
 In a sense, we don’t know who the operators are and they don’t know who we are, but they have access to information of where we are and what we do.